kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 management mode and lifecycle phase, as described in [Controller Workflow](#controller-workflow).
 The integration is designed to be idempotent and crash-safe:

-- **Discovery first:** the controller looks up an existing `Workload`/`PodGroup` (via `spec.controllerRef` / `spec.podGroupTemplateRef`) before compiling.
-A restart between creating the `Workload` and the `PodGroup` therefore does not produce duplicates.
+- **Discovery first:** the controller looks up an existing `Workload`/`PodGroup` before compiling, either via `spec.controllerRef` / `spec.podGroupTemplateRef` for a root Job or by deterministic name for a delegated `PodGroup`.
+A restart between creating the `Workload` and the `PodGroup` therefore does not produce duplicates, and a create that races with informer lag fails with `AlreadyExists` and is retried against the now-visible object.
 - **Ordering:** `Workload` is created (or found) before the `PodGroup`, and both before pods, so references always resolve.
+- **Invalid `spec.scheduling`:** a compilation error from `BuildWorkload` is terminal for that spec.
+  Because `spec.scheduling` is immutable, the controller fails the Job without creating pods, with reason `FailedWorkloadCompilation` on both the `Failed` condition and the Warning event.
+The user recreates the Job with a valid `spec.scheduling`.
+API validation runs the same `workloadbuilder` checks, so this is not expected after admission.
-- **Errors are retryable:** a compilation error from `BuildWorkload` is terminal for that spec and is surfaced with a `FailedWorkloadCompilation` Warning event (the user must fix `spec.scheduling`); an API error creating the `Workload`/`PodGroup` emits `FailedWorkloadCreate` and requeues the Job with backoff, blocking pod creation until it succeeds.
+- **API errors are retryable:** an API error creating the `Workload`/`PodGroup` emits `FailedWorkloadCreate` and requeues the Job with backoff, blocking pod creation until the write succeeds.
 - **Blocking:** two situations stop pod creation without failing the Job.
 In both, the controller sets the non-terminal `SchedulingBlocked=True` condition through a dedicated status update (so `status.startTime` and other lifecycle fields are untouched), emits a Warning event, increments `job_scheduling_object_syncs_total{result="error"}`, and returns an error so the Job is requeued with backoff.
 No new pods are created until the next successful reconciliation clears the condition.
-  - *Missing external dependency* (`managePodGroupOnly` only): the external `Workload` or the annotated `PodGroupTemplate` does not exist yet.
-Event `SchedulingDependencyNotFound`, reason `WorkloadNotFound` or `PodGroupTemplateNotFound`.
+  - *Missing external dependency* (`managePodGroupOnly` only): event `SchedulingDependencyNotFound`, reason `WorkloadNotFound` or `PodGroupTemplateNotFound`.
 The creation window stays open so the `PodGroup` is created once the dependency appears.
-  - *Unsupported or ambiguous objects*: more than one `Workload` or `PodGroup` matching the discovery rules, a `Workload` whose shape does not match the supported structure, or in `manageBoth` an external `Workload` for the Job without the annotation.
-Event and reason `UnsupportedWorkloadStructure`.
+  - *Unsupported or ambiguous objects*: event and reason `UnsupportedWorkloadStructure`.
 An operator must remove the duplicate or repair the object.
 - **Updates:** on a `gang.minCount` (or `parallelism`-driven) change the controller recompiles the desired `Workload` (`NewBuilderFromExistingWorkload(...).BuildWorkload`) and patches the delta to the existing object, then patches the size onto the runtime `PodGroup`.